apadevices/ESPHome-apaphx2_ads1115/README.md

 ## Hardware Overview

-> **PCB schematics, dimensional drawings and connector pinout diagrams** are available in the Arduino library hardware folder:
+> **Photos, all the specs and connector pinout diagrams** are available in the Arduino library hardware folder:
 > https://github.com/apadevices/APAPHX2_ADS1115/tree/main/extras/hardware

 The APADevices PHX v2 board provides two fully isolated electrochemical measurement channels on a single PCB.